amgarton47/CS62data-structures/Darwin_Assignment/project/README.md

 ## Getting started

 1. Follow the same steps with the first lab/assignment to clone the github repository for this assignment.
-However, if you want to work with a partner, create a team for them to join.
-If you partner has already created a team, simply join their team.
+You will need to create a team for your teammate(s) to join.
+If you partner(s) has already created a team, simply join their team.
 Now you should have a joint GitHub repository that you can both push and pull from.
 Make sure to do the work on one computer at a time, pushing when you are finished, so that you don't have conflicts.

 2. You can double click on `DarwinTest.jar` to run the sample solution.
 This will give you a chance to see how the program is supposed to behave.
 It should prompt you to open creature files.
 Select at least two different creature types.
 When you are done, click on cancel and the program should commence running.

 1. Write the `World` class.
 This should be straight-forward if you use the provided `Matrix` class.
 When constructing a world with a speficied width and height, be careful to match the width to the number of columns and height to the number of rows in your `Matrix` object.

 2. Test this class thoroughly before proceeding.
 Use the provided `AutograderCompTest` class (and any additional tests that you think would be helpful) in order to verify and convince yourself that all of the methods work.